Medical Council of Iran

-The Medical Council of the Islamic Republic of Iran (IRIMC) is a non-governmental organization (NGO) which is responsible for licensing Iranian healthcare professionals.
+The Medical Council of the Islamic Republic of Iran (IRIMC) (سازمان نظام پزشکی ایران) is a non-governmental organization (NGO) which is responsible for licensing healthcare professionals in Iran.
 The Iranian Medical Council is the recognized trade union for all of its registered members.
 IRIMC is the umbrella organization which regulates bi or multilateral collaborations between Iranian healthcare professionals and other organizations.
 As the main national regulatory body for healthcare professionals, IRIMC oversees doctors and other licensed health workers to ensure that they fulfil their legal duty to maintain professional competence.
 This regulatory organization has the power to issue a warning to doctors as well as certain allied health workers, suspend and even revoke their license to practice.

 History

 In 1964, the Medical Council was first legislated by the Iranian Parliament which has been amended eight times in the following years.
 The last amendment was in 2004 when IRIMC legislation was approved by the country's Guardian Council of the Constitution.

 On 1 October 2021, Dr Mohammad Raeiszadeh has been elected with 150 votes as the President of Iranian Medical Council in the new term.

 IRIMC main bodies are as follows: